 Many times, most of the garage isn’t even occupied by a car.
 Sometimes, it’s not even where the car is at all!
 Garages are often where old stuff and broken toys end up.
 Why let your unused, pre-loved stuff occupy a room in your house while you can’t even find a quiet corner where you can chill out and relax without being disturbed?
 Let it be your man cave where you can do man things, so that the space would not go to waste.

 Before turning your garage into a male domain, be sure you’re OK with that change.
-If you ever want to park your car in your garage again, make changes that will still allow you to do what.
+If you ever want to park your car in your garage again, refurbish and make changes that will still allow you to do what.

 The first questions you need to answer in garage planning are “How much space do you want to convert?” and “What changes do you want to do?”
 Your first consideration is space because it will determine what furniture and toys would you be able to put inside it.